Aboriginal and Torres Strait Islander Hub

 Aboriginal and Torres Strait Islander Health Committee

 The Committee plays a significant role in guiding the APA's Reconciliation Action Plan (RAP) and engaging with Aboriginal and Torres Strait Islander physiotherapists.
 The Committee comprises Aboriginal and Torres Strait Islander and non-Indigenous clinicians and researchers, and reports directly to the APA Board of Directors.
-The Aboriginal and Torres Strait Islander Health Committee has ex-officio membership of APA National President and proud Palawa man Scott Willis, a champion of the RAP, broad support from APA CEO Anja Nikolic, also a champion of our RAP, and additional members with experience or a passion in Aboriginal and Torres Strait Islander health and wellbeing.
+The Aboriginal and Torres Strait Islander Health Committee has ex-officio membership of APA National President and proud Palawa man Scott Willis, a champion of the RAP, broad support from APA CEO Rob LoPresti, also a champion of our RAP, and additional members with experience or a passion in Aboriginal and Torres Strait Islander health and wellbeing.

 Contact us to find out how you can get involved with the Committee.